oliverfunk/immutable_model/README.md

 # Please note: this documentation is deprecated.

 ### This idea needs to be rethought and I think a vaslty simplifed version might be useful.
 Currently, it's not.
+Also, models no loger use map, they are proper classes that extend ImmutableModel (see the examples).

 ### Please see [valid](https://github.com/oliverfunk/valid) for creating valid, immutable types.